 4 – Get The Final Settlement In Writing

 Once you have reached an acceptable settlement, it is essential that you get it in writing.
-An attorney can confirm the agreement for you by drafting a letter to the insurance adjuster.
+A Chattanooga motor vehicle accident attorney can confirm the agreement for you by drafting a letter to the insurance adjuster.
 The letter should include the settlement amount, the injuries and damages it covers, and the date you will receive the documents.

 Should I Settle Or Sue?